Our specialist nursery

 - Expressive Arts and Design

 The full range of Learning and development areas are offered as well as practitioners reflecting on the different ways children learn, incorporating the characteristics of effective learning in planning and guidance.
 The characteristics of effective learning include: playing and exploring; active learning; and creating and thinking critically.
 All of which, can be particularly challenging for children with ASD and need supporting.

 The environment at Circle Centre is organized to promote learning for young children who have complex communication difficulties.
 The specialized environment is created by controlling the overall level of stimulation, adopting a communication-based curriculum, utilizing visual supports, pacing activities to teach attention and group learning skills and using each child’s interest to extend and develop their learning.

 Circle Centre has developed a large number of specialist resources and materials which enhance our ability to teach and deliver the foundation stage curriculum, adapted and differentiated to meet the particular needs of very young children with significant communication and interaction difficulties.

 Circle Centre has a parent’s area and a library of relevant books, articles and resources, which parents and staff can borrow.
 We ask that you sign for these in our library book when you borrow them.
-Puzzle also holds regular training workshops for parents and other professionals.
+Autism Early Support also holds regular training workshops for parents and other professionals.

 Much is being researched and learnt about ways to optimise learning for children with communication difficulties.
 Circle Centre is committed to keeping abreast with the latest developments and training in this field.